Vrixyz/strinject/README.md

   - Bad:
     - Not ideal for code snippets which need a lot of setup boilerplate.
     - It is impractical to inline code with a more advanced setup.
-    - Less customizable, `text_inject` is context agnostic.
+    - Less customizable, `strinject` is context agnostic.
 - using custom script with sed / awk / perl / whatever
   - Good:
     - it can work.